Real Estate Owned (REO) Properties: A Complete Guide

-If the lender that took possession of the home can’t sell the property at an auction, then the lender takes over ownership of the home.
-The lender then tries to sell the real estate owned property as quickly as possible.
+The foreclosure process is very costly and can involve attorney fees as well as the cost of seizing and securing the property.
+If the lender that took possession of the home can’t sell the property at an auction, the lender assumes ownership of the home and tries to sell the real estate owned property as quickly as possible.

 Pros And Cons Of REO Properties

-Buying An REO Property
+How To Buy An REO Property

-Get A Real Estate Agent With REO Experience
+1. Get A Real Estate Agent With REO Experience

 - They’ll know how to structure an offer that looks most pleasing to a lender or investor.